-Our mission is to provide a bridge inspection and inventory data management system that enables bridge professionals to consistently monitor and effectively preserve the quality of Ohio's bridges.
+Our goal is to provide a bridge inspection and inventory data management system that supports bridge professionals to consistently monitor and effectively preserve the quality of Ohio's bridges.

-AssetWise Asset Reliability (AssetWise) is an inventory and appraisal data collection system for bridges and tunnels in Ohio.
+AssetWise is an inventory and appraisal data collection system for bridges in Ohio.
 AssetWise is hosted on Bentley servers and available 24/7 to all inspectors and engineers who are authorized to collect asset data.
-AssetWise can be accessed through the web and also using collection App, InspectTech Collector, downloadable from the Apple App Store.
+AssetWise can be accessed through the web and also using a collection App, InspectTech Collector, downloadable on their iPad from the Apple App Store.

-To launch AssetWise, click on the green link button Launch AssetWise Application or type the address https://ohiodot-it.bentley.com in your browser address bar.
-All the requests for support and questions about AssetWise should be sent to AssetWise Support Email: email@example.com.
+To launch AssetWise, click on the green link button Launch AssetWise Application (in the top right hand corner on desktops and under FAQs on mobile) or type the address https://ohiodot-it.bentley.com in your browser address bar.
+All the requests for support and questions about AssetWise should be sent to AssetWise Support Email: firstname.lastname@example.org.

 Click on the menu headings below to explore the documentation, forms and video tutorials.